 5. Lack of Clear Objective and Success Measures

 The cause of many project failures is not poor planning or lack of appropriate skills.
-It is quite simply the absence of a clear objective and measures with which to identify success or failure.
+It is simply the absence of a clear objective and measures to identify success.

 Ask yourself what the project is in the business of delivering?
-This is a difficult question to answer because it needs more thought than you might expect.
+This question is difficult to answer because it needs more thought than you might expect.

-When thinking about your project objective, use the acronym DUMB -- doable, understandable, manageable and beneficial -- to help you.
+When thinking about your project objective, try using the acronym DUMB - doable, understandable, manageable and beneficial - to help you.
 Think long and hard about why you are doing what you are doing.

 Ask your customer to help you define success measures for the project.